Discover more from Blackbird Spyplane

 Bike riding: It’s joyous as hell.
-Straight-up icons have been telling you this for years from coast to coast, whether it’s A$AP Ferg mobbing w/ a BMX squadron in Harlem, Chloe Sevigny cruising hither & thither downtown, or Tyler, the Creator and Shia LaBeouf practicing the handlebarred arts in L.A.
+Contemporary swag lords have been telling you this for years from coast to coast, whether it’s A$AP Ferg mobbing w/ a BMX squadron in Harlem, Chloe Sevigny cruising hither & thither on a Citibike downtown, or Tyler, the Creator and Shia LaBeouf practicing the handlebarred arts in L.A.

-But bike rides are even tighter in the quarantine era, allowing u to escape coughing dweebs pronto and get some exercise / bliss out with fewer cars on the road than ever.
+But bike rides are even tighter in the quarantine era, allowing you to escape coughing dweebs pronto and get some exercise / bliss out with fewer cars on the road than ever.

 Maybe you just read that airtight argument and still want no part of 2-wheeled glory.
 That’s cool ‘cause if yr reading BLACKBIRD SPYPLANE, chances are good that you are nonetheless the type of garment appreciator who thinks deep thoughts such as: